 Collecting shunga gives a connection with the past, the opportunities for study, reflection, self-knowledge, self-realization, satisfaction, illumination and is a wonderful way to enjoy rare pieces of art.

-When you follow this plan over the years, and select the shunga pieces within the subject of your choice, not only your enthusiasm will grow but also the value of your collection.
+When you follow this plan over the years, and select the shunga pieces within the subject of your choice, not only your knowledge and enthusiasm will grow but also the value of your collection.
 We have helped collectors to build a collection within a specific field that can compare with those of museums.

 Shunga prices have risen consistently in the last decade and, given the gradual increase in freedom relating to the subject in Japan, will probably continue to increase.
 By taking good care of your collection, you will be enhancing its value and, more importantly, you will be helping preserve an important part of the art and history of Japan and the world.

 All the above pieces are available in our gallery and the price can be found when you click on the specific image…!!!

 If you need more guidance please feel free to contact me…!!!

 What is your favorite theme, artist or period?
 Leave your reaction in the comment box below!